archivesspace/archivesspace/search-refactoring-plan.md

 ## Verification (Phase 2)

-Each Phase 2 PR is verified on a freshly reindexed dataset, against a multi-level resource (a collection with series / sub-series / file / item):
+The Phase 2 regression checks are **automated as specs**, not run as a manual per-PR checklist.
+Three specs are written in Phase 1 (under P1.2, against current code, so they pass from the start) and then guard every Phase 2 PR in CI:

-- **Collection Overview** (the resource show page) renders: title, notes, dates, agents, extents.
+- **Collection Overview feature spec** (`public/spec/features/`): on a reindexed fixture, load a resource show page and assert it renders title, notes, dates, agents, and extents.
+Locks the resource show page against search-field changes.
-- **Collection Organization** (the hierarchical tree) renders: the tree expands, waypoints load, node levels display, and deep links to components resolve.
+- **Collection Organization tree feature spec** (`public/spec/features/`): load the hierarchical tree of a multi-level resource (a collection with series / sub-series / file / item) and assert the tree expands, waypoints load, node levels display, and a deep link to a component resolves.
+Extend the existing `collection_organization_infinite_tree_uri_fragment_spec.rb` rather than starting fresh.
-- Keyword search still returns the resource and its components; the linked-ticket reproduction for the PR's cluster passes.
-- `./build/run public:test` feature specs covering the resource tree pass; add one if coverage is missing.
+- **Keyword-search regression spec** (`backend/spec/model_solr_spec.rb`, plus a PUI search feature spec where browser-level coverage is needed): assert a keyword search returns a fixture resource and its components.
+This locks "the record stays findable"; the per-cluster behaviour *changes* (e.g. subject-URI fragments no longer matching after P2.2-P2.4) are covered by each P2.x ticket's own Acceptance criteria.

-The tree path is retained by scope (see "Tree display (Collection Overview / Collection Organization) is unaffected"), so these checks are a regression guard, not a migration step.
+Each Phase 2 PR runs against a freshly reindexed dataset; the pass/fail signal is the CI spec run, not manual inspection.
+The tree path is retained by scope (see "Tree display (Collection Overview / Collection Organization) is unaffected"), so these specs are regression guards, not migration steps.

 ## Jira ticket breakdown